 Komarovsky Book Award

 This award honors the memory of Mirra Komarovsky (February 5, 1905 – January 30, 1999), a pioneer in the sociology of gender.
-The winner of the Mirra Komarovsky Book Award for 2013 is Alondra Nelson, Columbia University, for Body and Soul: The Black Panther Party and the Fight against Medical Discrimination, University of Minnesota Press, 2011.
+The winner of the 2014 Mirra Komarovsky Book Award is Patrick Sharkey, New York University, for Stuck in Place: Urban Neighborhoods and the End of Progress toward Racial Equality, University of Chicago Press, 2012.

-Nominations for the 2014 Mirra Komarovsky Book Award are now being accepted.
-In 2014, the annual meetings will be held in Baltimore.
+Nominations for the 2015 Mirra Komarovsky Book Award are now being accepted.
+In 2015, the annual meetings will be held in New York City.
 The award will be announced and presented at a special session at the annual meeting.

 Books on any sociological subject are eligible.
-To be eligible for consideration, a book must have been published during 2011-2013, and at least one of its authors must be an ESS member.
+To be eligible for consideration, a book must have been published during 2012-2014, and at least one of its authors must be a current ESS member.
 Self-nominations are accepted; however nominations submitted by publishers alone will not be considered.
 Nominators and/or authors are responsible for arranging review copies to be sent to committee members.

-Nominations should provide full publication information (including date of publication), a 1-2 paragraph rationale for the nomination, and should be sent (by e-mail, if possible) by October 31, 2013 to the committee chair:
+Nominations should provide full publication information (including date of publication), a 1-2 paragraph rationale for the nomination, and should be sent via email by October 31, 2014 to the committee chair:

 Department of Sociology